Water fluoridation in the United States: Water fluoridation

 As of May 2000, 42 of the 50 largest U.S. cities had water fluoridation.
 According to a 2002 study, 67% of U.S. residents were living in communities with fluoridated water at that time.

 The U.S. Centers for Disease Control has identified community water fluoridation as one of ten great public health achievements of the 20th century.
 The CDC recommends water fluoridation at a level of 0.7–1.2 mg/L, depending on climate.
-The CDC also advises parents to monitor use of fluoride toothpaste, and use of water with fluoride concentrations above 2 mg/L, in children up to age 8.
+The CDC also advises parents to monitor use of fluoride toothpaste, and use an alternative water source other than a natural water source with a fluoride concentration above 2 mg/L, for children up to the age of 8.
 There is a CDC database for researching the water fluoridation status of neighborhood water.

 In 1998, 70% of people polled in a survey conducted by the American Dental Association (ADA) believed community water should be fluoridated, with 18% disagreeing and the rest undecided.
 In November 2006, the ADA began recommending to parents that infants from 0 through 12 months of age should have their formula prepared with water that is fluoride-free or contains low levels of fluoride to reduce the risk of fluorosis.

 The issue of whether or not to fluoridate water supplies frequently arises in local governments.
 For example, on November 8, 2005, citizens of Mt.
 Pleasant, Michigan voted 63% to 37% in favor of reinstating fluoridation in public drinking water after a 2004 ballot initiative ceased water fluoridation in the city.
 At the same time, voters in Xenia, Ohio; Springfield, Ohio; Bellingham, Washington; and Tooele City, Utah all rejected water fluoridation.

 In Skagit County in the state of Washington, the county commissioners in 2007 voted 2 to 1 to order the local public utility district to begin fluoridating the public water supply by Jan.
 2009. $1.2 million was to be provided by the privately funded Washington Dental Service Foundation to begin building the equipment needed to add fluoride to the Judy Reservoir, which supplies the majority of Skagit Valley's water customers.
 The source and type of fluoride to be added to the drinking water of more than 70,000 citizens had not been disclosed.
 However, in February 2009, Skagit County commissioners rescinded the 2007 order, citing costs and possible lawsuits.

 The cost of adding fluoridation to the water of 44 Florida communities has been researched by the State Health Office in Tallahassee.
 In communities with a population of over 50,000 people, fluoridation costs were estimated at 31 cents per person per year.
 The estimated cost rises to $2.12 per person in areas with a population below 10,000.
 Unintended consequences, such as equipment malfunction, can substantially raise the financial burden, as well as the health risks, to the consumer.

 In the U.S., Hispanic and Latino Americans are significantly more likely to consume bottled instead of tap water, and the use of bottled and filtered water grew dramatically in the late 1990s and early 2000s.